 Sites like The Watch Series allow you to stream movies and TV shows for free

 In this case, antivirus software comes to the rescue.
 If you are rocking Windows 10, Windows Defender is a pretty robust security system that should pick up any immediate threats to your computer’s system.
-Otherwise, free software like McAfee can protect you to a certain extent also.
+Otherwise, free software like McAfee can protect you to a certain extent.

-Apps like Kodi enable users to stream movies and TV shows right on their phone, and these apps also support casting to the big screen
+Apps like Kodi enable users to stream movies and TV shows right on their phones, and these apps also support casting to the big-screen

-If you haven’t head of Kodi, now is the time to get familiar.
-Kodi is an open source streaming software that lets you install third-party add-ons to access a huge array of content online.
+If you haven’t heard of Kodi, now is the time to get familiar.
+Kodi is an open-source streaming software that lets you install third-party add-ons to access a huge array of content online.
 It allows you to stream content from the likes of Netflix, YouTube, and Spotify.

-The unique selling point of Kodi is its ability to install third-party add-ons that scour the internet for your desired content and play it through their intuitive interface.
-Kodi is completely customizable, allowing you to tinker and tailor with the settings and interface to suit your needs.
+The unique selling point of Kodi is its ability to install third-party add-ons that scour the internet for your desired content and play it through its intuitive interface.
+Kodi is completely customizable, allowing you to tinker and tailor the settings and interface to suit your needs.

 For an in-depth look at Kodi and how to install third-party add-ons such as Exodus, check out this article.
 Once again, it is strongly advised that you use a VPN when streaming Kodi content, as it may be tricky to check the legalities of where your content is coming from.
-Which brings us swiftly onto the next topic.
+This brings us swiftly to the next topic.